srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_12-setup-an-iot-edge-gateway.md

     > **Note**:  The [Azure/iotedge](https://github.com/Azure/iotedge) open source project is the official open source project for Azure IoT Edge.
 This project contains source code for the Edge Agent, Edge Hub, and IoT Edge Security Daemon; in addition to the helper script used in this unit.

-1. Run the following commands to create a working directory named `~/certificates` that will be used for generating the certificates, then move to that directory:
+1. Run the following commands to create a working directory named `~/lab12` that will be used for generating the certificates, then move to that directory:

     ```bash
-    mkdir certificates
+    mkdir lab12
-    cd certificates
+    cd lab12
     ```

 1. To generate the certificates, the helper scripts need to be copied to the working directory.
 To do this, run the following commands: